AlinaBrode/am_lang/docs/plans.md

     * describe out project on kickstarter
       * kickstarter works in US, UK only.
 Should ask US, UK citizens
     * other media: youtube, linkedin, instagram
+  * show our site to Vlad's armenian teacher

+# Backlog
+* expand list of words we use in word trainer